Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Rescaling of the physical volume and continuum limit for the modes

+On the one hand, we can absorb a global scale in the definition of the physical volume.
+For instance, we can set the actual physical volume equal to one by choosing ${\cal V}_R$ to coincide with the (expectation) value of ${\cal V}$ at the present instant of time.
+Other choices are identically acceptable.
+To mention one example, an appealing possibility in LQC is to use this global scale to fix the expectation value of ${\cal V}$ equal to a given constant when the quantum bounce occurs in the FLRW state, namely when the minimum expectation value of ${\cal V}$ is reached.

 On the other hand, we can employ the considered rescaling to reach at last the desired continuum limit for our spectrum of perturbative modes.
-Once we have factored out $v_{R}$ in the volume $v$, we can let this (c-)number tend to infinity.
-The spacing between components of the allowed wavevectors, equal to $2\pi v_{R}^{-1/3}$, would then tend to zero, and the limit of $2\pi |\vec{n}| v_{R}^{-1/3}$ for unboundedly large $|\vec{n}|$ would take all possible positive values, leading indeed to a continuous picture.
+Once we have factored out ${\cal V}_{R}$ in the volume ${\cal V}$, we can let this (c-)number tend to infinity.
+The spacing between components of the allowed wavevectors, equal to $2\pi {\cal V}_{R}^{-1/3}$, would then tend to zero, and the limit of $2\pi |\vec{n}| {\cal V}_{R}^{-1/3}$ for unboundedly large $|\vec{n}|$ would take all possible positive values, leading indeed to a continuous picture.
 From this perspective, while the description of the perturbed system has been made independent of the fiducial volume by construction, the continuum limit is attained in Fourier space by exploiting the behavior under rescalings of the physical volume.

-Let us emphasize that, in this continuum limit, the mode equations become independent of the global scale $v_{R}$, as it should happen in the case with flat topology that we are discussing.
-In addition, the constraint \eqref{effH0} guarantees that the effective homogeneous solutions are insensitive to that scale, as far as the inflaton momentum is rescaled in the same way as the volume $v$.
-This guarantees that the solutions can be constructed consistently using the constraint after having set the volume $v$ equal to any specified constant at a given instant of time, along the lines that we explained above.
+Let us emphasize that, in this continuum limit, the mode equations become independent of the global scale ${\cal V}_{R}$, as it should happen in the case with flat topology that we are discussing.
+In addition, the effective homogeneous solutions are insensitive to that scale, as far as the effective homogeneous constraint guarantees that the inflaton momentum gets rescaled in the same way as the volume ${\cal V}$.
+This ensures that those solutions can be constructed consistently using the constraint after having set the volume ${\cal V}$ equal to any specified constant at a given instant of time, along the lines that we explained above.

 In order to check the validity of this continuum limit, let us also analyze the behavior of the tensor and MS Hamiltonians of the gauge invariant perturbations.
-Their respective expressions, in the effective LQC regime that we are considering, are the following \cite{hybrref,hybrten}:
+Their respective expressions in GR are the following \cite{hybrref,hybrten}: